 We also highly recommend 5 Church.
 It’s a unique experience to eat in a former church and the food and drinks are top notch.
 5Church’s cutting edge interior design & sophisticated ambiance make it the perfect setting for a date night.
 They have an excellent menu featuring delicious meats, seafood, and fresh pastas.

 It’s good to indulge in some southern favorites like shrimp n’ grits and fried green tomatoes.
 This is easy to find in Charleston.
 Surprisingly, the kitchen of Tommy Condon’s whips up an excellent shrimp n’ grits, which pairs interestingly with live Irish music!
 This place brought back memories of living in Ireland, with a southern US twist.

 If you’re looking for a private tour of Charleston, we recommend “Captain Bob.”
 Captain Bob has comfortable vehicles, like his Town & Country, and is licensed to tour groups around Charleston, Savannah and nearby plantations.
-Captain Bob has toured celebrities like news anchor Solidad O’Brien of CNN fame and is knowledgeable about the local history and is a friendly guide.
-If you want to take a tour with him, email me at firstname.lastname@example.org and I can assist with more tips on Charleston and travel in the American south too!
+Captain Bob has toured celebrities like news anchor Solidad O’Brien of CNN and is knowledgeable about the local history.
+If you want to take a tour with this friendly guide, email me at [email protected] and I can coordinate that.
+I can also assist with more tips on Charleston and travel in the American south too!